McGill-DMaS/Kam1n0-Community/README.md

 ## Asm-Clone

-Asm-Clone applications try to solve the efficient subgraph search problem (i.e. graph isomorphism problem) for assembly functions.
+Asm-Clone applications try to solve the efficient subgraph search problem (i.e. graph isomorphism problem) for assembly functions (<1.3s average query time and <30ms average index time with 2.3M functions).
 Given a target function (the one on the left as shown below), it can identity the cloned subgraphs among other functions in the repository (the one on the  right as shown below).

 * Application Type: Asm-Clone
 * The original clone search service used in Kam1n0 v1.x.